-Since 2016, I have been an Assistant Professor at the Department of Linguistics at the University of Alberta.
+I am an Assistant Professor at the Department of Linguistics at the University of Alberta (since 2016).
 For the academic year 2017/2018, I was also the interim co-director of the Centre for Comparative Psycholinguistics.
-Previously, I was previously a postdoc at the Department of Linguistics at the University of Konstanz, where I worked in the XPRAG.de project BiasQ: Bias in Polar Questions.
+Previously, I was a postdoc at the Department of Linguistics at the University of Konstanz, where I worked in the XPRAG.de project BiasQ: Bias in Polar Questions.

 I received my PhD from Goethe-University Frankfurt in 2013 and my MA from the University of Potsdam in 2007, both supervised by Caroline Féry.